Burns Night, Red Wine and Haggis

 Here, however, that is overlaid with a savoury background that gives a nod towards the type of earthiness pinot noir can offer.

-Savouriness also appears in the darker 2020 Domaine de Mont Joly "La Croix Polage" Beaujolais Villages but this is a more robust wine with graphite, rather than earthy, elements.
+Savouriness also appears in the darker Domaine de Mont Joly "Marzy" Beaujolais Villages but this is a more robust wine with graphite, rather than earthy, elements.

 The flavours here tend more towards loganberry and plum but with floral touches and a slight sweetness to counterbalance those mineral elements.